opensipa/sbot/README.md

 * Don't delete the config.php and rename config.sample.php
 * For ability mcrypt at php launch in the bash: "php5enmod mcrypt" and restart Apache or Server.
 This is very import for login in Sbot management.
 * Use telegram_base.sql in folder sql and install in your server Mysql (launch in DB telegram the instruction sql).
-* In /etc/rc.local your server Linux insert: "php /var/www/_PATH_OF_FOLDER_SBOT/sbot/demone.php > /var/www/_PATH_OF_FOLDER_SBOT/sbot/log/sbot.log, andr restart Server linux.
+* In /etc/rc.local your server Linux insert: "php /var/www/_PATH_OF_FOLDER_SBOT/sbot/demone.php > /var/www/_PATH_OF_FOLDER_SBOT/sbot/sbotAdmin/log/sbot.log, andr restart Server linux.
 * Ok, the sbot is run and you to be working.
 User login: admin Password login: password *
 *
-* Install library for cron command:
-* Author page script cron: http://code.tutsplus.com/tutorials/managing-cron-jobs-with-php--net-19428
-* Use the command (for debian/ubuntu): "apt-get install libssh2-php" and restart apache with "/etc/init.d/apache2 restart"
-* For more details for installation visit the page: http://www.php.net/manual/en/ssh2.installation.php *

 ### Changelog ###

 *05/10/2015
+*IMPORTANT: Change folder for log --> In /etc/rc.local your server Linux insert: "php /var/www/_PATH_OF_FOLDER_SBOT/sbot/demone.php > /var/www/_PATH_OF_FOLDER_SBOT/sbot/sbotAdmin/log/sbot.log, andr restart Server linux.
-*Corret error in config.sample.php and demone.php replace the file config *
+*Corret error in config.sample.php and demone.php replace the file config *Insert update
+*
 *04/10/2014
 *change functionDB function dbLogTextSend